Optimal Generalized Decision Trees via Integer Programming: Computational Results

-To demonstrate the effect of the training set size on the resulting testing accuracy we present the appropriate comparison in Tables \ref{sample-compare-d3} for the depth 3 and imbalanced tree topologies.
+To demonstrate the effect of the training set size on the resulting testing accuracy we present the appropriate comparison in Table \ref{sample-compare-d3}.
+In these experiments we run Cplex with a 30 minute time.

-We observe that in most cases increasing the size of the training data improves the testing accuracy as our trees are less likely to overfit, however, we also see that the effect of this increase tends to diminish as the gap between training and testing accuracy gets smaller.
+We observe that in most cases increasing the size of the training data narrows the gap between training and testing accuracy.
+This can happen for two reasons - because optimization progress slows down and training accuracy drops and/or because there is less overfitting.
+For example, for {\em a1a} it appears to be harder to find the better tree and so both the training and the testing accuracy drops, while for {\em mush} testing accuracy gets better, as the gap between training and testing accuracy closes.
+We also see, for example in the case of {\em mush} and {\em krkp}, the effect of the increase of the data set tends to diminish as the gap between training and testing accuracy.
 This is a common behavior for machine learning models, as larger training data tends to be more representative with respect to the entire data set.
-However, in the case of our {\em simple and interpretable} ODTs we observe that relatively small training sets are sufficient for training.
+However, in our case, we utilize the larger data set to perform prior feature selection and as a result relatively small training sets are often sufficient for training of the ODTs.
 Hence, the computational burden of solving IPs to train the ODTs is balanced by the lack of need to use large training sets.

-We also want to note that while, for {\em a1a} and for {\em bc} we were unable to train the ODT with more complex topologies to proven optimality using larger training data sizes, the accuracy of the resulting DTs continued to improve.
-This indicates that, while B\&B algorithm did not manage to terminate in the allocated time, it did find a good, possibly optimal, decision tree for each of these cases.